connectedhealthcities/connectedhealthcities/appendix/repositories.md

       title: CHC GitHub Repository
 ---

-A number of CHC code repositories and other informatino (including this website) can be found on our GitHub repository.
+A number of CHC code repositories and other information (including this website) can be found on our GitHub repository.